COREJAVA WITH ANDROID AND FLUTTER

 - Use the TextField Widget to take user input.

-- Understand how to pass data backwards using the Navigator widget.
+- Understand how to pass data backward using the Navigator widget.

 FLUTTER APPS WITH FIREBASE